sindresorhus/p-props/readme.md

 ## API

-### pProps(input)
+### pProps(input, [mapper], [options])

-Returns a `Promise` that is fulfilled when all promises in `input` are fulfilled, or rejects if any of the promises reject.
-The fulfilled value is the same as `input`, but with a fulfilled version of each entry value.
+Returns a `Promise` that is fulfilled when all promises in `input` and ones returned from `mapper` are fulfilled, or rejects if any of the promises reject.
+The fulfilled value is the same as `input`, but with a fulfilled version of each entry value, or the fulfilled value returned from `mapper`, if defined.

 #### input